 However, bicyclists also have a responsibility toward drivers.
 If a bicyclist turns unexpectedly, rides out into the middle of traffic, rides the wrong way down a one-way street, or runs through a stop sign, he or she may contribute to an accident.

-In cases involving a bicycle-vehicle accident, the jury (or judge) will usually consider whether or not any recklessness or negligence on the driver’s part caused the collision, and whether or not the bicyclist contributed in any way through his or her own negligence.
+In cases involving a bicycle-vehicle accident, we must consider whether or not any recklessness or negligence on the driver’s part caused the collision, and whether or not the bicyclist contributed in any way through his or her own negligence.

 In some cases, traffic violations can help prove negligence.
-If, for example, the driver was speeding shortly before the accident occurred—or if the driver ran a red light—and evidence of this traffic violation exists, that evidence counts as proof of the driver’s negligence.
+For example, if a driver was speeding shortly before the accident occurred—or if the driver ran a red light—there is evidence of a traffic violation.
+That traffic violation counts as proof of the driver’s negligence.
 If this is the case, then the driver (the defendant) must prove that his or her negligent behavior did not cause the plaintiff’s injuries.
 If the driver cannot prove this, then he or she may be responsible for covering the cost of the plaintiff’s medical bills related to injuries caused by the accident, as well as for pain and suffering damages and lost wages.

-However, if a bicyclist contributes to an accident by being negligent in any way, he or she may be unable to recover money from the driver for damages.
+However, if a bicyclist contributes to an accident by being negligent, he or she may be unable to recover money from the driver for damages.
 When a bicyclist’s negligence contributes to an accident, it is known as contributory negligence or comparative negligence.
 In this case, the bicyclist is at least partly responsible for his or her own injuries, and can even be held responsible, depending on the circumstances, for the driver’s injuries as well.

 In accidents involving child bicyclists, courts generally go easier on the bicyclist and hold the driver more accountable.